A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2023-28229

-CVE-2023-28229 is a privilege escalation vulnerability in Windows CNG Key Isolation Service affecting Windows 10 1507 and other versions.
-Attackers can exploit this to gain elevated privileges on vulnerable systems.
+CVE-2023-28229 is a privilege escalation vulnerability in Windows CNG Key Isolation Service affecting Windows 10 1507.
+Attackers can exploit this flaw to gain elevated privileges.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2023-28229 Overview